• Activity

 Warning: this post may contain spoilers

-This is the fourth of an ongoing series of book discussions here on Tildes.
-We are discussing Project Hail Mary.
-Our next book will be Ocean at the End of the Lane around the end of July.
+This is the fourteenth of an ongoing series of book discussions here on Tildes.
+We are discussing A People's Future of the United States.
+Our next book will be A House with Good Bones by Kingfisher at the end of June

 I don't have a particular format in mind for this discussion, but I will post some prompts and questions as comments to get things started.
 You're not obligated to respond to them or vote on them though.
 So feel free to make your own top-level comment for whatever you wish to discuss, questions you have of others, or even just to post a review of the book you have written yourself.